Solar Guide

 Ann Arbor Electricity Prices

-Local electricity rates have climbed steadily from 17.5 cents per kWh in 2021 to 19.3 cents in 2024—consistently outpacing the national average by nearly 3 cents per kilowatt-hour.
+Michigan’s electricity rates have climbed from 17.5 cents per kWh in 2021 to 19.3 cents in 2024, consistently exceeding national averages.

 Price of Energy: Michigan vs National Average